m-onofri/treehouse-techdegree-project-8/README.md

 php -S localhost:4000
 ```

-In your browser, go to http://localhost:4000/ and give a look at the available API endpoints.
+In your browser, go to http://localhost:4000/ and give a look at the ToDo App.

  ## Main features